Trader’s Notebook: S&P 500

 3:30 p.m.
 New York time

 Half an hour before the closing bell.
-The S&P 500 futures fell from the late overnight peak, 6800, reaching 6754, and then rose back into the 6770s.
+The S&P 500 futures began to fall rapidly during the session, reaching down to 6690.75 so far.

 9:35 a.m.
 New York time.